 READ MORE: The Fatherly Guide to Sex After Kids

-We asked some bed and mattress experts how to identify and fix a squeaky bed, and were relieved to hear that it isn’t too hard.
+To help you out, we asked some bed and mattress experts how to identify and fix a squeaky bed, and were relieved to hear that it isn’t too hard.
 In most cases, once you find the source of the squeak an Allen wrench and some WD-40 are the only tools you’ll need to take care of it.
 And let’s face it: Fixing your squeaky bed is more comfortable than floor sex (albeit a tad less kinky), cheaper than buying a new bed, and less defeating than abstinence except for the rare occasions when you and the wife are home alone.

-Find the squeak
+Firstly, Find the Squeak

 The source of a bed squeak can be like Daniel Bryan: hard to pin down.
 So the first step is to identify what part of the bed is squeaking through the process of elimination.

 “You diagnose it by taking it apart, separating the mattress, the box spring, and the frame, and putting force on all of them separately while listening for the noise,” says Bob Czepiel of Yankee Mattress in Springfield, Massachusetts.

 Start by sliding the mattress onto the floor and giving it a test ride.
 “Mattresses don’t normally squeak,” says Joanne Cote, store manager at Mattress Firm in Hadley, Massachusetts.
 “If one did, it might be the steel coil inside, but I’ve never heard of that happening.”
 And if you have a foam mattress, the chance that it’s the source of the squeak goes from miniscule to zero.